Special Educational Needs and Disabilities

 - You will be asked to fill in an 'Initial Child Profile' form about your child which will be placed in their Learning Journal.
 This information about your child's strengths and needs helps the staff to settle them quickly and plan for their likes and dislikes.

-- Your child's key person/SENCO will work in partnership with you, reviewing current aspirations, SMART outcomes and planning new ones together.
-Any information/ideas that you can give to your child's key person/SENCO from what you witness at home are of great value to us.
+- Your child's key person/SENDCO will work in partnership with you, reviewing current aspirations, SMART outcomes and planning new ones together.
+Any information/ideas that you can give to your child's key person/SENDCO from what you witness at home are of great value to us.
 We will also give the child a voice in their planning and will ensure that the SEND support is child friendly.

 How will Little Doves Christian Pre-School create learning and development opportunities for individual children with SEND?